Dandruff is a common skin condition. It's not harmful and you cannot catch it.

-Use the shampoo for a month to see if your dandruff improves.
-You might need to try more than one type to find one that works for you.
+Use the shampoo for a month to see if your dandruff gets better.
+You might need to try more than 1 type to find a shampoo that works for you.

 Non-urgent advice: See a GP if:

-- you still have symptoms after using anti-dandruff shampoo for a month
+- you still have dandruff symptoms after using anti-dandruff shampoo for a month

 - your dandruff is bad or your scalp is very itchy

 - you have flaky, itchy patches on your face or other parts of your body

 The GP can check your scalp for skin conditions that could be causing your dandruff.